 The following examples are from Japanese.
 Assume that the Japanese parts of speech are the same as the parts of speech of the English gloss.
 What are the sentence patterns?

-(Note: The little particles -ga, -o, and -ni are used in Japanese to indicate a word's status as a subject, direct object, or indirect object, respectively.)
+(Note: The little particles -ga, -o, and -ni are used in Japanese to indicate a word's status as a subject, direct object, or indirect object, respectively.
+"Sentence pattern" here means the same as it did in the previous problem, a string of category labels.
+This is not even close to being a difficult problem, it's just coercing you into observing a way in which languages differ.)

-- (7) Taroo-ga Pochi-o mita.
+- (8) Taroo-ga Pochi-o mita.

 Taroo-NOM Pochi-ACC saw

-'Taroo saw Pochi.'

-- (8) Taroo-ga Hanako-ni Pochi-o ageta.
+'Taroo saw Pochi.' - (9) Taroo-ga Hanako-ni Pochi-o ageta.
 Taroo-NOM Hanako-DAT Pochi-ACC gave 'Taroo gave Pochi to Hanako'